bwplotka/w3-graph/README.md

 Additionally, we calculate the needed `RADIUS` of a sphere in which we render our tree.
 This is based on longest path in graph from root.
 All data are calculated using [BFS](https://en.wikipedia.org/wiki/Breadth-first_search) in file `app/data/data-structures.js`.

-* _Rendering phase._ This stage calculates position of the nodes and edges in the sphere.
+3. _Rendering phase._ This stage calculates position of the nodes and edges in the sphere.
 algorithm:
   1. Use BFS and foreach node:
-    * Get all children of this node.
+    1. Get all children of this node.
-    * If the node has not any children then it is a leaf and was rendered in his parent `level` so continue to 1.
+    2. If the node has not any children then it is a leaf and was rendered in his parent `level` so continue to i.
-      * If it's root node than render it in the CENTER (defined in `app/render/scene.js`)
+      1. If it's root node than render it in the CENTER (defined in `app/render/scene.js`)
-      * If it's a different node get his parentNode.
+      2. If it's a different node get his parentNode.
-        * Copy `direction` from his parent. `direction` is a normalized `Vector3` which specifies direction in which node should be placed.
+        1. Copy `direction` from his parent. `direction` is a normalized `Vector3` which specifies direction in which node should be placed.
-        * Calculate normalized perpendicular `Vector3` to `direction`.
+        2. Calculate normalized perpendicular `Vector3` to `direction`.
 (Using cross)
-        * Apply initial rotation to node `direction` around axis specified by perpendicular direction. (currently it is 45 degree)
+        3. Apply initial rotation to node `direction` around axis specified by perpendicular direction. (currently it is 45 degree)
-        * Apply rotation around the parent `direction` axis by `rotByAxisDir` calculated in previous stage to `direction`.
+        4. Apply rotation around the parent `direction` axis by `rotByAxisDir` calculated in previous stage to `direction`.
-        * Apply additional rotation around perpendicular direction axis by different angles to `direction` using this algorithm:
+        5. Apply additional rotation around perpendicular direction axis by different angles to `direction` using this algorithm:
-          * For root children:
+          1. For root children:
             * Each fourth child of parent will apply by `rotByAxisPerpDirB` angle.
 (Currently: -22 degrees)
             * Each fourth + 1 child of parent will apply by 2 * `rotByAxisPerpDirB` angle.
 (Currently: -44 degrees)
             * Each fourth + 2 child of parent will apply by `rotByAxisPerpDirA` angle.
 (Currently: 75 degrees)
             * Each fourth + 3 child of parent will apply by 2 * `rotByAxisPerpDirA` angle.
 (Currently: 150 degrees)
-          * else:
+          2. else:
             * Always apply by `rotByAxisPerpDirB` angle.
 (Currently: -22 degrees)
-        * Sum `rotByAxisDir` with parent `deltaRotByAxisDir`
+        6. Sum `rotByAxisDir` with parent `deltaRotByAxisDir`
-        * Copy `position` from his parent.
+        7. Copy `position` from his parent.
-        * Move `position` by adding `direction` multiplied by parentNode `edgeLength` calculated in previous stage.
+        8. Move `position` by adding `direction` multiplied by parentNode `edgeLength` calculated in previous stage.
-        * Render vertex knowing `position`, `direction` (if rendering is detailed and includes cubes we need to know the rotation), `sizeNode` and node `name`
+        9. Render vertex knowing `position`, `direction` (if rendering is detailed and includes cubes we need to know the rotation), `sizeNode` and node `name`
-        * Render edge from parent to node.
+        10. Render edge from parent to node.
-        * If it has leaf children then render `level` in specified node `direction`:
+    3. If it has leaf children then render `level` in specified node `direction`:
       * Check the _rendering level phase_ below
-        * Add children to `nodesToVisis` BFS list
+    4. Add children to `nodesToVisis` BFS list

- * _Rendering level phase._ This stage is included in _Rendernig phase_ but it also quite complex so i have created additional phase for that.
+4. _Rendering level phase._ This stage is included in _Rendernig phase_ but it also quite complex so i have created additional phase for that.

  ![Level-Algorithm](https://github.com/Bplotka/w3-graph/blob/master/doc/w3-walrus-level-alg.png)

  The algorithm goes as follows:

   1. Calculate perpendicular `Vector3` to given `direction` of the owner.
   2. Calculate area of the square made with all `members` of the `level` with some interval between (all leafs of the owner)
   3. Find radius of a circle which covers area calculated in 2